5 Ft 6 In To Meters

 Use Consistent Units

 When working on a project, choose a single unit system (either imperial or metric) and stick with it throughout.
 This reduces the risk of errors and simplifies calculations.
-For example, if you're building a bookshelf, decide whether you will measure all dimensions in inches or centimeters and avoid mixing the two.
+As an example, if you're building a bookshelf, decide whether you will measure all dimensions in inches or centimeters and avoid mixing the two.

 Understand Precision Requirements